willwang-x/cs-cornerstone/19-english-writing/dictionary/collins_COBUILD_advanced_dictionary.md

 * A **`benefactor`** is **a person who** helps a person or organization **by** giving them money.
 * An **`eyewitness`** is **a person who** was present at an event and can therefore describe it, **for example** in a law court.
 * **If a situation** **`unfolds`**, **it** develops and becomes known or understood.
-* If you say/describe/feel/have/verb, you disapprove/like/mean becuase/so that...
+* If you (cannnot?) say/describe/feel/have/verb, you disapprove/like/mean becuase/so that...
 	* **If you say that someone** is **`exploiting`** a situation, **you disapprove of them because they** are using it to gain an advantage for themselves, **rather than** trying to help other people or do what is right.
 	* **If you describe something or someone as** **`funky`**, **you like them because they are** unconventional or unusual.
 	* **If you describe something as** **`corny`**, **you mean that** it is obvious or sentimental and not at all original.